-The average price per monthly rent is15-25 thousand baht / month Usually this price is offered only by private traders and locales.
-Network international offices, with the exception of Avis, do not give a weighty discount monthly.
-Although I somehow stumbled upon a similar price from the Sixt.
+The average price for a monthly rental is 15-25 thousand baht / month.
+Usually only private traders and locals offer this price.
+International network offices, with the exception of Avis, do not offer significant monthly discounts.
+Although I somehow came across a similar price also at Sixt.

-If you still separately talk about renting fromprivate owners, then sometimes they can find old (dead) options conditionally for 500 baht / day or 10-15 thousand baht / month.
-Yes, budget options will have to search, and it is not known how long it will take.
-But here everything seems simple to me: either you pay with money, or you pay with time.
-As an option, if you are a god of bargaining and can somehow bargain for a normal car.
-I don’t know how to bargain and I don’t like it, I never get it.
-And another such moment, do not forget about the season, on New Year's Eve a car can be taken off it will be problematic everywhere, even for expensive.
+If we talk separately about renting from private owners, then sometimes you can find old (killed) options for them conditionally for 500 baht / day or 10-15 thousand baht / month.
+Yes, you will have to look for budget options, and it is not known how long it will take.
+But here everything seems to me simple: either you pay with money, or you pay with time.
+Alternatively, if you are a god of bargaining and can somehow bargain for a normal car.
+I don’t know how to bargain and I don’t like it, I never succeed.
+And still such a moment, do not forget about the season, on New Year's Eve, it may be problematic to rent a car everywhere, even for expensive.

-For rent only two documents are required: passport and driver's license.
+For rent, only two documents are required: a passport and a driver's license.

-Different distributors have different descriptions.rights requirements.
-In small offices, no one can ask any rights at all, and large distributors most often want your international rights (IDPs), although I last took Hertz under ordinary rights, gave the car without any problems.
+The rights requirements are described differently for different distributors.
+In small offices, the rights may not be asked at all, and the large distributors most often want your international rights (IDL), although I took the last time from Hertz under the usual rights, they gave the car without any problems.

-It is believed that the requirement for the IDP is notdistributors, and the insurers, which is why the website and the contract can be written about the presence of the international driver license.

-The police also asked me for the IDP, although they stop very, very rarely.
-Thus, in the event of any accidents it is difficult to say what will result in the absence of the IDP.
-I know that Thailand signed the Vienna Convention and here it seems like you can ride on national rights.
-Do you want to prove it to the police and insurers?
+It is believed that the requirement for an IDP is not from the distributors, but from the insurers, which is why it may be written on the website and in the contract about the presence of an international driver license.
+Also, the police asked me specifically for the IDL, although they stop very, very rarely.
+Thus, in the event of any accidents, it is difficult to say what the absence of an IDP will turn out to be.
+I know that Thailand has signed the Vienna Convention and here it seems like you can ride on national rights.
+Want to prove it to the police and insurers?
 Your right ...
 And I have an IDP 🙂

-There are restrictions on the age of the driver - youmust be at least 21-25 years, depending on the conditions of a particular office.
-Another limitation relates to the use of the machine - you can not go abroad, that is, in a country neighboring Thailand.
-And on the islands at small offices often meet the requirements to ride only here on the island, not to go on the beaches and country mountain roads.
-Kilometer usually all unlimited.
+There are restrictions on the driver's age - you must be at least 21-25 years old, depending on the conditions of a particular office.
+Another limitation is associated with the use of a car - you cannot go abroad, that is, to a country neighboring Thailand.
+And on the islands, small offices often meet requirements to ride only here on the island, not to ride along the beaches and country mountain roads.
+The mileage is usually unlimited for everyone..

 Bank card and deposit